whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-26-Luxor-Box-Special-Edition-Summer-Fun-Box-July-2016-Review.md

 **Jules Smith** Gemma Necklace. *Value $75*

 I have quite a few Jules Smith jewelry pieces thanks to various subscription boxes and am happy to add more to my collection.
 This necklace is 14k Gold Plated and has Swarovski Crystals.
 I love turquoise and layered pieces so this necklace is definitely my style!
+It may be hard to see, but I was wearing this necklace in the picture above where I'm wearing the bag.

 <br>